haicheviet/personal-space/site/content/posts/python-monorepo-part1/index.en.md

 ### One python environment rule all

-The second interesting choice we made was to use editable installations for libraries.
+The second interesting choice I made was to use editable installations for libraries.
 With Poetry, this can be accomplished using path dependencies, as shown by the command: `poetry add ../../libs/ml`.
 When we set up an internal library in this manner, its behavior closely mirrors that of a library installed from a package repository.
 We can import from it, and its dependencies are installed.
 Additionally, it maintains a link to the local library directory.
 This means that if we modify the library locally, there's no further need for reinstallation, effectively addressing the challenges of updating the library.

 In the demonstration below, you'll see how seamlessly we can debug and implement cross-changes.